I need a new hobby, and probably you do too. Keep reading to learn why.

 Nowadays, I’m earning my full income from photography or teaching photography but it wasn’t always like that.
-I studied software engineering in college, graduated in 1994 but started working as a software developer in 1991.
-I worked first as a software developer, analyst then as project manager for close to 26 years.
+I studied software engineering in college, graduated in 1994 but had worked in software development since 1991.
+I worked first as a software developer and analyst, then as project manager for close to 26 years.

 Photography started as a hobby in the year 2000, then in 2006 I started charging for my work, so photography became this business that I had on the side and which provided extra income, enough to pay for the new gear.
 Still, photography was more of a hobby for me even then, I did it as a creative outlet to relax.

 Almost two years ago I made the decision not to work in information technologies any more and fully work as a photographer.
 It has been great so far, but I came to realize something.